kisst-org/hooymarkt/README.md

-# markisst: MAnifest Renderer Keep It Simple Software Tools
+# hooymarkt: Helm Or Other Yaml MAnifest Renderers for Kubernetes Tools

-The program `render-manifests` is a simple but flexible tool to render manifests for kubernetes.
+The program `hooymarkt` is a simple but flexible tool to render manifests for kubernetes.

 The working is to render the manifest for a specific application (`appname`) and a specific environment.